Fishing, Self-Catering Holidays, Beautiful & Peaceful Setting

 With 3 Trout Lakes stocked with Blues ’ Rainbows from 2lb and 2 Coarse Lakes with all varieties of Carp, Roach Tench, Bream, Chub ’ Barbel, plus 1 Novices pool for Coarse Fishing and learners.

-The Tackle shop is not big but is well stocked with all the Fishing essentials.
+Although not big, it is well stocked with all the Fishing essentials.
 Including: maggots, baits, quality tackle, Rods, Fly Rods plus Rod hire.
 You will be surprised at the variety and quality of tackle available!

 What you can expect to catch or see whilst you are here at Nine Oaks Angling Centre.